 North Dakota is a relatively large state, though its population ranks amongst the smallest.
 There aren’t any professional sports franchises in the state, but sports gambling (and other forms of gambling) are still widely popular amongst residents.
 Part of the reason that gambling is popular in North Dakota is that gambling is tolerated there.
 While there are some federal laws in place that keep physical sportsbook locations out of the state, sports gambling is still a viable industry through legal offshore sportsbooks.
 This site is packed with information on the federal and state sports gambling laws and which offshore sportsbooks are legally sanctioned to provide their betting services to North Dakota residents.

 For North Dakota Players In 2018

 Betonline is a 5 star online sportsbook that is one of only a handful of reputable sites that still service US players.
 Betonline has an incredible signup bonus for the 2018 football season which includes a 50% bonus up to $2500.
-You will find a ton of post-season Super Bowl 52 betting odds, lines and some really cool prop bets.
+You will find a comprehensive range of sports categories covered, with leagues and events from all around the world.
 They also now accept Bitcoin which is a much welcomed addition for American players.

 Is Online Sports Betting Legal in North Dakota?